Nutrition Services

 Nondiscrimination Statement

-To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: https://www.usda.gov/sites/default/files/documents/usda-program-discrimination-complaint-form.pdf, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
-To request a copy of the complaint form, call (866) 632-9992.
+(PDF), found online at How to File a Program Discrimination Complaint and at any USDA office or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
+To request a copy of the complaint form, call 866-632-9992.
 Submit your completed form or letter to USDA by:

 Office of the Assistant Secretary for Civil Rights